Refinance Break-Even Calculator

 A worked example

-Try the defaults: total closing costs of 2,500, monthly payment savings of 100.
-The tool returns 25 months.
-You can adjust any input and the result updates as you type — no submit button, no reload.
+As an illustration, closing costs of 2,500 against a monthly payment saving of 100 break even at 25 months (2,500 divided by 100).
+You can adjust any input and the result updates as you type, with no submit button and no reload.
 That's the real power here: seeing how sensitive the output is to one or two assumptions.

 What moves the number most